Blood on the Clocktower

 Blood on the Clocktower is a social deduction game created by Steven Medway and published by The Pandemonium Institute.
 The game was released in board game format in 2022, first via Kickstarter.
-The game can also be played online via a mobile app, and via Discord communities.
+The game can also be played online via a web app and via Discord communities.
 Gameplay is also live streamed on several Twitch channels, including an official channel by The Pandemonium Institute.

-The game shares core mechanics with Mafia, featuring a conflict between two teams of players: an evil team made up of a "demon" and supporting "minions", the informed minority, and a good team, the uninformed majority.
+The game shares core mechanics with Mafia, featuring a conflict between two teams of players: an evil team made up of a "demon" and supporting "minions" (the informed minority), and a good team (the uninformed majority).
 A neutral gamemaster called the Storyteller runs the game.

 Each player is randomly assigned a secret good or evil role with a unique ability and must help their team achieve its win condition.
 The game is divided into days and nights.
 Each day, players can vote to remove one player (known as an "execution"), and each night, most demon characters may choose to remove another player.
 Normally, the good team wins by executing the demon, and the evil team wins by keeping the demon alive until only two players remain.

 Gameplay

 Setup

-Before the game begins, the Storyteller selects a script (or cast of characters), featuring 22-25 characters, and determines which character roles will be in play for the game.
+Before the game begins, the Storyteller selects a script (or cast of characters), featuring 2225 character roles in a standard game or 12 in a "Teensyville" game, and determines which of those roles will be in play for the game.
 Good players can either be Townsfolk, players with abilities that benefit the good team, or Outsiders, players with abilities that hinder the good team.
-Evil players can either be Minions, support for the Demon with abilities that hinder the good team, or the Demon, who has the power to kill during the night and who must be killed for the good team to win.
+Evil players can either be the Demon, who has the power to kill during the night and who must be killed for the good team to win, or Minions, supporters of the Demon with abilities that hinder the good team.
 The number of Minions and Outsiders depends on the number of players.

 If a player is uncertain whether they can stay the entire game or they enter late, they can play as Travellers with special abilities.
 All players know what character the Traveller is, but not if they are good or evil.